conan-io/docs/howtos/custom_generators.rst

         def content(self):
             return "whatever contents the generator produces"

-This class is just included in a ``conanfile.py`` that must contain also a ``Conanfile`` class that implements the package itself, with the name of the package, the version, etc. This class typically has no ``source()``, ``build()``, ``package()``, and even the ``package_info()`` method is overriden as it doesn't have to define any include paths or library paths.
+This class is just included in a ``conanfile.py`` that must contain also a ``ConanFile`` class that implements the package itself, with the name of the package, the version, etc. This class typically has no ``source()``, ``build()``, ``package()``, and even the ``package_info()`` method is overridden as it doesn't have to define any include paths or library paths.

 If you want to create a generator that creates more than one file, you can leave the ``filename()`` empty, and return a dictionary of filenames->contents in the ``content()`` method: